Datamation/CROL-WebApp/doc.md

 cat /etc/init/addressparser.conf

+...and this one to view default site info:

 cat /etc/nginx/sites-available/addressparser

-  4. Switch to the addresparser
+  4. Switch to the addressparser

 vagrant@crownyc-ubuntu-trusty64:$ ```cd ~/dev/parsers/addressparser```